lsund/trainer/README.md

-# myblog
+# template

-This is a myblog for clojure web project based on stuartsierra/component
+This is a template for clojure web project based on stuartsierra/component

 # Setup